ast-grep/ast-grep.github.io/website/guide/rewrite-code.md

 ## See More in Example Catalog

-If you want to see more examples of using ast-grep to rewrite code, you can check out our [example catalog].
+If you want to see more examples of using ast-grep to rewrite code, you can check out our [example catalog](/catalog/).
 There you can find various use cases and scenarios where ast-grep can help you refactor and improve your code.
 You can also contribute your own examples and share them with other users.